hrgdavor/validation-error-format/README.md

  - Show validation error details on a form, based on validation checks on both front-end and back-end.
  - Try to conform to a specific format (that can also be coneverted when integrating different systems).
- - Build UI components that understand the format to display validations ainformation consistently.
+ - Build UI components that understand the format to display validation information consistently.

 Different backend validation sources could be bridged to this format on the already backend, or later in frontend when error is received.